 The Holland Festival invited the Atlas Ensemble to be ensemble in residence for three weeks in June 2004 featuring workshops, master classes, concerts with traditional non-western repertoire and premières of new works by Frangiz Ali-Zade, Bun-Ching Lam, Jack Body, Stefano Bellon, Artjom Kim, Javanshir Guliev and Evrim Demirel.
 Every year the ensemble presents a new première programme.
 In 2005 artistic director Joël Bons received the prestigious Amsterdam Prize of the Arts for his work with the Atlas Ensemble.

-Since 2009 the ensemble organizes every August the Atlas Academy -an international meeting place for composers and musicians from all over the world, dedicated to the creation of new intercultural music along with the study of Asian instruments and their musical practices through masterclasses, demonstrations, lectures and concerts.
+Since 2009 the ensemble organizes every August the Atlas Lab - an international meeting place for composers and musicians from all over the world, dedicated to the creation of new intercultural music along with the study of Asian instruments and their musical practices through masterclasses, demonstrations, lectures and concerts.
 More >